eastbaydsa/elementary-concepts-historical-materialism/README.md

 This repo contains a translation of Marta Harnecker's "Los conceptos elementales del materialismo histórico".

 Up to chapter 10 is mostly adapted from the translations of individual chapters that appeared in monthly review, although some changes to language have been made here and there.
+We have changed most of the pull-quotes from translations of the *Spanish* translations of the originals, to the most popular English translations of the originals.

 Chapter 11 is a new translation from the [Spanish original](https://www.proletarios.org/books/Harnecker-Conceptos_elementales_del_materialismo_historico.pdf).